oguya/ansible_blog/README.md

     $ vagrant up

-A new VirtualBox VM will come up with the IP 192.168.33.10 (according to the included `Vagrantfile`).
+A new VirtualBox VM will come up with the IP 192.168.33.10.

 ### License
 Copyright (C) 2014 - 2015 Alan Orth